 In conclusion, purified water and distilled water are both popular options for use in humidifiers.

-Purified water has the advantage of removing impurities and bacteria, which can help to keep the humidifier clean and prevent mold growth.
+Purified water removes impurities and bacteria, keeping the humidifier clean and preventing mold growth.

 However, it may be prone to contamination from the purification process and can lack some minerals that are beneficial for the air.